opendatasoft/codelibrary/content/page-templates/css-grid-framework/index.md

   name: folder-:counter
 ---

-This resource introduces a **CSS Grid based framework** to empower Opendatasoft users to do their own layouts.
+This resource introduces a **CSS Grid framework** based on CSS Grid layout system.

+> It's an alternative to ODS Layout system, suitable for **expert users**, looking for more advanced layout system, specially designed for 2 dimensions layouts instead of one.

 **CSS Grid** is the most modern and performant way to structure pages.